lpuv/AngerMod/README.md

 # AngerMod
 Mod to anger mobs on certain blocks being broken.
-Fully configurable
+Fully configurable.
+Essentially a port of GTNH's Anger Mod to modern versions.